google/liquidfun/liquidfun/Readme.md

-LiquidFun Version 0.9
+LiquidFun Version 0.9.0

 # Welcome to LiquidFun!

 LiquidFun is a 2D physics engine for games.
-Go to our landing page to browse our documentation and see some examples [google.github.io/liquidfun][]
+Go to our [landing page][] to browse our documentation and see some examples.

 LiquidFun is an extension of Box2D, it adds a particle based fluid and soft body simulation to the rigid body functionality in Box2D.
 LiquidFun can be built for many different systems (Android, Windows, OS X, Linux), see `Box2D/Documentation/Building/`

+Discuss LiquidFun with other developers and users on the [LiquidFun Google Group][].
+File issues on the [LiquidFun Issues Tracker][] or post your questions to [stackoverflow.com][] tagged with **liquidfun**.

 For help with LiquidFun, please visit the [LiquidFun Google Group][] or [stackoverflow.com][].
 You can post your questions to stackoverflow.com